What are church elders?

 The functions of eldership in the United Reformed Church have been laid down in the Basis of Union (the foundation documents of the URC) and can be found under section 2.2 of the structure of the church.
 The URC also lays down full details of the standards it expects of United Reformed Church elders.

 Being an elder is a ministry to which you are called by God.
 This call can come through others because of what they discern about you and within you, and it can also be something which you feel within yourself.
-To find out more about Elders of the URC see the URC publication Called to be an Elder – is this you?
+To find out more about Elders of the URC see the URC publication They’ve asked me to be an Elder

 At Wheatley URC, elders generally serve for three years after which they will normally take at least a year ‘off’ to rest and reflect.
 They continue to be elders even though they are not currently serving.
 Each year about a third of serving elders will therefore retire from the eldership.